iterative/dvc.org/content/docs/user-guide/troubleshooting.md

 ## Unable to connect {#connection-error}

-Make sure you have a working internet connection and you are able to access your [AWS S3 endpoint](https://docs.aws.amazon.com/general/latest/gr/s3.html) or, if [explicitly configured](/doc/command-reference/remote/modify), your `endpointurl`.
+Make sure you are online and able to access your
+[AWS S3 endpoint](https://docs.aws.amazon.com/general/latest/gr/s3.html) or, if
+[explicitly configured](/doc/command-reference/remote/modify), your
+`endpointurl`.